Combinatorial description of the principal congruence subgroup $\gamma$(2) in SL(2, z): Proof of Theorem

-The equation~\eqref{ThePbl} naturally extends to arbitrary principal congruence subgroup $\Gamma(N)$ in $\SL(2,\Z)$, and it would be interesting to find combinatorial description of the set of solutions in the general situation.
+\textbf{Concluding remark.} Equation~\eqref{ThePbl} naturally extends to arbitrary principal congruence subgroups \(\Gamma(N)\) in \(\SL(2,\Z)\), and it would be interesting to find a~ combinatorial description of the set of solutions in the general situation.

-{\bf Acknowledgments}.
-We are grateful to Valentin Ovsienko for the statement of the problem and guidance of this work.
-We are also grateful to Michael Cuntz and Thorsten Holm for valuable comments.
+\textbf{Acknowledgments.} I am grateful to Valentin Ovsienko for stating the problem and for his guidance during this work.
+I am also grateful to Michael Cuntz and Thorsten Holm for valuable comments.